shabeer-syed/acesinehrs/index.md

   - excerpt: 'ACEs in EHRs?
   {: .blue .bold}

-We have developed and validated indicators and codelists for identifying ACEs in routinely collected non-identifiable healthcare data of parents and children presenting to GPs, A&E, hospitals before and after birth.
+The ACEs in EHRs platform contains developed and validated indicators and codelists for identifying ACEs in routinely collected non-identifiable healthcare data of parents and children presenting to GPs, A&E, hospitals before and after birth.
 This website is continuously updated and provide information on definitions, concepts, measures, and  standardised tools to help users apply the developed ACE indicators to create “research-ready” datasets.
 [See publications here.](/research/)'

 galleryone:
   - url: https://shabeer-syed.github.io/acesinehrs/about/